Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-the-launch-extension-interface.md

    * The scaffold tool prompts you with a series of questions to build the extension folder and add the appropriate metadata.
    * Make sure that you have your Android Maven and iOS CocoaPods URLs handy.
 3. Develop the extension.

-   * Edit the `src/view/configuration/configuration.html` file that was created by the scaffold tool.
+   a.
+Edit the `src/view/configuration/configuration.html` file that was created by the scaffold tool.

-   * Modify this page if you need to config parameters from customers.
+   b.
+Modify this page if you need to config parameters from customers.

-   * If you used the scaffold tool to add actions/events or data elements as part of your extension, these will have separate folders with HTML files that can be modified.
+   If you used the scaffold tool to add actions/events or data elements as part of your extension, these will have separate folders with HTML files that can be modified.
 4. In a terminal window, run `npx @adobe/reactor-sandbox`.

    This step loads a simulated Launch environment `@ [http://localhost:3000](http://localhost:3000)` to test configuration inputs and so on.